samthemanwise/samthemanwise/README.md

 ### Hi there 👋

 -  I’m currently working as a research assistant on BYU campus
--  I’m currently learning Data Science at BYU
+-  Graduated in Data Science from BYU
 -  I'm interested in sports analytics, go Saints!